Jupemon/video-requester/README.md

 - NodeJS server
-    - Fetch google user data.
+    - Fetch youtube account data.
     - Initializes an account on the database.
     - Serve account data from the database.
     - Serve a list of custom video requests from the database.
-    - Handle stripe account creation.
+    - Handle stripe connected account creation.
     - Processes the stripe payments.
     - Handle refunding the stripe payments.
+    - Upload a youtube video gotten from client.

 - Postgres Database
     - Table of users and their account data.
     - Table of video requests.
-    - Holds stripe account data for processing payouts to connected accounts.

  ### Tools & Dependencies used: